Lourdez/images/testing MD /Cloudwatch.md

 ### Application Insights for .NET and SQL Server.
 + This feature provides easy monitoring for .NET and SQL Server applications, with automated dashboards and smart metrics.
 ### Anomaly Detection.
-+Machine learning algorithms can detect abnormal activity in AWS systems.
++ Machine learning algorithms can detect abnormal activity in AWS systems.
 ### ServiceLens.
 + This service monitors the performance, health and availability of applications and dependencies to reduce bottlenecks, recognize affected users and diagnose root causes.
 ### Synthetics.